XD-DENG/flask-example/README.md

 # flask-example

-A minimal web app developed in [Flask](http://flask.pocoo.org/).
+A minimal web app developed with [Flask](http://flask.pocoo.org/) framework.

-The main purpose is to introduce how to implement the essential elements in web application with Flask framework, including
+The main purpose is to introduce how to implement the essential elements in web application with Flask, including

 - URL Building